We are a non-profit, no-kill animal rescue shelter and adoption center.

 ||Paige Tarver, Esq.|

 Tamera DeMello has devoted her life to helping animals.
-She trained as a vet-tech in Virginia and dedicated her free time to rescuing animals out of her home.
-When she moved to Orlando in 1983 she worked for a tree service and discovered numerous orphaned baby squirrels who had survived when trees were cut down.
-Tamera joined a wildlife foster release program to help care for and return animals to their native habitat.
+She trained as a vet-tech in Virginia and dedicated her free time volunteering with the SPCA until she moved to Orlando in 1983, where she worked for a tree service and discovered numerous orphaned baby squirrels who had survived when trees were cut down.
+Tamera joined a wildlife rehabilitate and release program to help care for and return animals to their native habitat.